Zain-Naqvi-tech/cortex-m4-rtos-kernel/README.md

 ## Kernel features

-**Context switching** — SysTick fires every 1ms and pends PendSV.
+**Context switching**: SysTick fires every 1ms and pends PendSV.
 The PendSV handler, written in ARM assembly, saves R4–R11 to the current task's Process Stack Pointer, calls the C scheduler, then restores R4–R11 from the next task's stack.
 The hardware automatically handles R0–R3, R12, LR, PC, and xPSR on exception entry and exit.
 The kernel runs on the Main Stack Pointer; every task runs on its own isolated Process Stack Pointer.

-**Priority scheduling** — Each TCB carries a priority field.
+**Priority scheduling**: Each TCB carries a priority field.
 The scheduler scans all READY tasks and selects the highest priority one.
 Equal-priority tasks share the CPU in round-robin order by scanning forward from the current task index.

-**Binary semaphores** — Counter-based, with a priority-ordered wait queue. `OS_Wait()` blocks and context-switches immediately if the semaphore is unavailable. `OS_Signal()` wakes the highest-priority waiting task and triggers a reschedule.
+**Binary semaphores**: Counter-based, with a priority-ordered wait queue. `OS_Wait()` blocks and context-switches immediately if the semaphore is unavailable. `OS_Signal()` wakes the highest-priority waiting task and triggers a reschedule.

-**Mutexes with priority inheritance** — Ownership-tracked.
+**Mutexes with priority inheritance**: Ownership-tracked.
 When a high-priority task blocks on a mutex held by a lower-priority task, the owner's priority is temporarily elevated to the blocker's level.
 This prevents a medium-priority task from indefinitely starving both.
 Priority is restored on unlock, and ownership transfers directly to the next task waiting.

-**Heap allocator** — First-fit, with block splitting.
+**Heap allocator**: First-fit, with block splitting.
 The heap is a 1024 Byte static array.
 Each allocation carves a block and leaves a correctly-sized free block for the remainder. `os_free()` marks the block header as available. `sizeof(Header)` is 8 bytes on this target due to struct alignment —> verified against actual allocation addresses in the debugger.

-**Stack overflow detection** — `Create_Task()` writes `0xDEADBEEF` to `tcb_array[0]`, the lowest address in each task's stack. `SysTick_Handler` checks all task canaries every millisecond.
+**Stack overflow detection**: `Create_Task()` writes `0xDEADBEEF` to `tcb_array[0]`, the lowest address in each task's stack. `SysTick_Handler` checks all task canaries every millisecond.
 A corrupted canary calls `OS_Fault()` immediately.

-**OS_Fault** — Disables all interrupts, takes direct control of an LED, and blinks it in a tight infinite loop.
+**OS_Fault**: Disables all interrupts, takes direct control of an LED, and blinks it in a tight infinite loop.
 The system halts.

-**OS_Sleep** — `OS_Sleep(N)` stores N in the TCB's tick counter, marks the task BLOCKED, and triggers an immediate context switch. `SysTick_Handler` decrements all BLOCKED tasks with non-zero tick counts each millisecond, marking them READY when the counter reaches zero.
+**OS_Sleep**: `OS_Sleep(N)` stores N in the TCB's tick counter, marks the task BLOCKED, and triggers an immediate context switch. `SysTick_Handler` decrements all BLOCKED tasks with non-zero tick counts each millisecond, marking them READY when the counter reaches zero.
 Zero busy-waiting.

-**Idle task** — automatically created at the lowest priority (0) in `Init_OS()`.
+**Idle task**: automatically created at the lowest priority (0) in `Init_OS()`.
 Guarantees the scheduler always has a valid READY task to select when every user task is sleeping or blocked.
 It is a simple while (1) loop.

-**UART trace** — kernel hooks emit 32-bit packets over UART on every context switch, semaphore wait/signal, mutex lock/unlock, and malloc/free.
+**UART trace**: kernel hooks emit 32-bit packets over UART on every context switch, semaphore wait/signal, mutex lock/unlock, and malloc/free.
 Packet format: `[31:24] event type | [23:16] task index | [15:0] OS tick counter`.

 ---